-For example: You read a job posting for a desirable program manager job at a major tech company.
+For example, you read a job posting for a desirable program manager job at a major tech company.
 You discover that the needed skills include change management and being able to manage conflict.
-Now you know these are areas for you to develop, and you can ask specific question around these topics.
+Now you know these are areas for you to develop, and you can ask specific questions around these topics.

 Ask one question per person.
 Many experts and professionals are willing to answer a short, focused question.
 If you’re seeking insight, the onus is on you to ask the question well, which you can do in an email.